Error bounds for gradient density estimation computed from a finite sample set using the method of stationary phase: Introduction

 at these $N$ discrete locations $\{y_n\}_{n=0}^{N-1}$ by expressing $S$ as the phase of the wave function $\phi^D$ and consider its discrete power spectrum at the suitable choice of $\tau \propto \frac{1}{N}$.
-We show that the integral of this discrete power spectrum over an arbitrary small interval $\Nalpha$ with the interval length chosen \emph{independently} of $N$ approaches the cumulative measure of the true density of $s$ over $\Nalpha$ as $O(1/N)$ when $N \rightarrow \infty$.
+We show that the approximation error between the integral of this discrete power spectrum over an arbitrary small interval $\Nalpha$ with the interval length chosen \emph{independently} of $N$ and the cumulative measure of the true density of $s$ over $\Nalpha$ is bounded above by $O(1/N)$.
 The formal mathematical statement of our result is stated in Theorem~\ref{thm:derivativedensity}.
-In our current effort we affirmatively answer the following questions: \begin{enumerate} \item As the number of samples $N \rightarrow \infty$, does the discrete power spectrum (its interval measure to be precise) increasingly closely approximates the true density of the derivatives? \item If yes, can we estimate the rate of convergence as a function of $N$? \item Is there a lower bound on $\tau$ as a function of $N$ that precludes it from being set arbitrarily close to zero? \item Is there an optimum value for $\tau$ as a function of $N$? \end{enumerate} We call our approach the \emph{wave function method} for computing the probability density function and henceforth will refer to it as such.
+In our current effort we affirmatively answer the following questions: \begin{enumerate} \item As the number of samples $N \rightarrow \infty$, does the discrete power spectrum (its interval measure to be precise) increasingly closely approximates the true density of the derivatives? \item If yes, can we estimate the approximate error as a function of $N$? \item Is there a lower bound on $\tau$ as a function of $N$ that precludes it from being set arbitrarily close to zero? \item Is there an optimum value for $\tau$ as a function of $N$? \end{enumerate} We call our approach the \emph{wave function method} for computing the probability density function and henceforth will refer to it as such.